 Starting the Windows app for the first time

-If you do not have the correct drivers installed on your computer jump to the installing drivers section at the bottom
+If you do not have the correct drivers installed on your computer jump to installing drivers guide

 Open the folder containing the dropController program and double click the dropController.exe file.
 The program will start and you should see the main Drop Data screen.

 When the Windows app runs for the first time it creates 2 text files; dropData.txt and settings.txt, these files hold the app settings and drop data.
 Next time the program is run it will load the settings from the previous session.
 If there are no setting files new ones will be created.